poshbotio/middleware_hooks/README.md

 Contributions, issues, and feature requests are welcome! 🤝

-Feel free to check out the [issues page](https://github.com/poshbotio/middleware_hooks/issues) if you experiencing any problems.
+Feel free to check out the [issues page](https://github.com/poshbotio/middleware_hooks/issues) if you are experiencing any problems.

 ### New Hooks